Lunch (song): Release and reception

 Eilish debuted "Lunch" alongside two other songs from Hit Me Hard and Soft during a secret DJ set and party at Coachella 2024, called "Do Labs".
-It is the second track on the album, released on May 17, 2024.
-"Lunch" is the lead single from the album, released concurrently with the album's release.
+"Lunch" is the second track on the album and was released concurrently as its lead single on May 17, 2024.
 The song was released to contemporary hit, hot adult contemporary, and alternative radio in the United States, while Universal Music Group promoted it on radio airplay in Italy.
 The music video for "Lunch", directed by Eilish, premiered via her Vevo channel on YouTube twelve hours after the song's and album's release.

-Some music critics opined that "Lunch" is one of the best songs from the album.
-Kitty Empire from The Observer wrote the song as "a Sapphic synth-pop banger in which Eilish smacks her lips, wanting to devour someone tasty.
+Some music critics opined that "Lunch" is one of the best songs on the album.
+Kitty Empire from The Observer wrote that the song was "a Sapphic synth-pop banger in which Eilish smacks her lips, wanting to devour someone tasty.
 Even better, towards the end of the song, the Eilish siblings pull out some of their most dancefloor-facing music to date.
-It ends too soon, on some panting".
-Tom Taylor of Far Out says it's a sexy sensation, adding that the use of vocals as a rhythmic meta also harks back to vintage Eilish as she sounds more groovier than before.
+It ends too soon, on some panting."
+Tom Taylor of Far Out described it as "bass-driven lust", adding that the "rhythmic meta" vocal usage recalled "vintage Eilish" and evoked "a sexy sensation", as she sounds more groovy than before.